Shasivadhan/Kafka-Server/README.md

 ---

-## Step 1: Donwload Kafka zip file
+## Step 1: Download Kafka zip file
 Please go to the website https://kafka.apache.org/downloads ,and click on latest version “Binary download”.
 At the time of creating this tutorial, the latest version is 2.5.0.

 ![Kafka downloads page](https://miro.medium.com/v2/resize:fit:487/1*mY7nG1aIRWRr6Gpfx7gEMw.png)